Junior College Planning Calendar

 - REGISTER FOR THE ACT THIS SPRING!
 Be sure to register for and take the appropriate college admission tests at least once this spring!
 Information on test registration, deadlines and test preparation is available online through ACT or College Board.

 - The ACT has an optional writing test.
-We recommend that all our students register to take this writing test as many colleges require it.
-If you do NOT take the writing test and later realize you need it, you will have to take the entire ACT again.
+We recommend that you check with the colleges you are interested in to see if they require this test since many colleges have dropped the writing requirement.
+If you do not take the writing test and later realize you need it, you will have to take the entire ACT again.

-- Students are responsible for sending test scores to the colleges.
+- Students are responsible for sending or self-reporting test scores to the colleges.
+CDH does not send test scores.
 When you register for the tests, you will need our school code 242245 which will allow CDH to receive your scores for your permanent record and for advising purposes.
 You may also indicate on your test registration four colleges you would like your scores sent to for free.
 If you don't know the colleges you will apply to when you register or you would like to see how you do before you submit your scores, you may have your scores sent later by ACT or College Board for a fee per college.
 All information on score reports can be found on the ACT or College Board websites.

 - Check to see if any of the schools you are considering require the SAT Subject Tests (one-hour exams in, for example, literature, biology, chemistry, and languages).
 If you need to take these exams, plan to take them when the subject matter is still fresh in your mind.